Sonora Island

 Sonora Island is one of the outer islands (without ferry service) of the Discovery Islands of British Columbia, Canada.
-It is located at the eastern end of Johnstone Strait and the northern end of Discovery Passage within Electoral Area C of the Strathcona Regional District.
+It is located at the eastern end of the Johnstone Strait and the northern end of the Discovery Passage within Electoral Area C of the Strathcona Regional District.

 The island took its name from the 36 ft Spanish schooner that explored the Pacific Northwest in 1775.